sstsimulator/sst-macro/docs/manual/manual.md

 where now we have full connections within horizontal rows, horizontal columns, and vertical columns.
 Here each switch has radix 12 (3 connections in X, 4 connections in Y, 5 connections in Z).

-\subsection{Allocation and indexing} A hypercube has the same coordinate system as a torus.
+*Allocation and indexing* A hypercube has the same coordinate system as a torus.
 For example, to create a very specific, irregular allocation on a hyerpcube:

 ````
 app1.launch_cmd = aprun -n 5